neopragma/self-start-ruby/README.md

 Notice the expressions 'Hello, ' + 'John' and 5 + 6 both use the '+' operator, but it has a different effect in each case.
 Ruby knows that adding two string means sticking the values together, and adding two numbers means to perform arithmetic addition on the numbers.

+#### 12. Operator precedence.

-#### 12. Ruby applies operators in a certain order when it evaluates expressions.
+Ruby applies operators in a certain order when it evaluates expressions.
 The order is called 'operator precedence'.

 ```ruby
 2 * 3 + 5